Receipt of AFDC payments by an SSI claimant reduces the SSI payment dollar-for-dollar.

 a) $1 each month from the time the pregnancy of an AFDC eligible was medically verified

 b) Beginning with the first day of the seventh month of pregnancy, AFDC increased

 the family allowance to that payable for the next larger family size (e.g., current

-family size is 3; mother is in seventh month of pregnancy; AFDC paid the family allowance
+family size is 3; the individual is in seventh month of pregnancy; AFDC paid the family

 c) Both a and b are unborn child allocations.

 $60 pregnancy allowance beginning with the first day of the seventh month of pregnancy.